 Detached houses stand in their own plot and are not adjoined to any other dwelling.
 These tend to be the most valuable of all property types as they can offer a good plot, privacy, off-street parking and are often the most spacious property type available.

-So, what other considerations are there to make?
+So, what other considerations are there to make regarding different types of houses?

 What is the difference between a freehold and leasehold property?